Nagasaki Port of Call

 Japanese cherry blossom © naitokz

-However, Nagasaki has worked hard to rebuild itself and today is an attractive port of call for cruises in Japan.
+However, Nagasaki has worked hard to rebuild itself and today is an attractive and very popular port of call for cruises in Japan.
 Pretty parks and bustling markets are set in a scenic location between the busy energy of the harbour and the serenity of the mountains behind.

 Cruise ships in Nagasaki dock at Matsugae Pier, which is conveniently located near the city centre.